-State of Oregon General Funds represented \$981,122 (10%) of the revenues received by LWP in 2022-2023.
+State of Oregon General Funds represented \$784,234 (14%) of the revenues received by LWP in 2023-2024.
 These are funds provided under contract from the State of Oregon to support and expand existing services.
-In 2022-2023, LWP received funding from the State of Oregon - Oregon Youth Employment Program which nearly doubled the total funds invested by the State of Oregon.
+In 2023-2024, funding from the State of Oregon - Oregon Youth Employment Program continued and represents 78% of the total State of Oregon General Funds.